http4k/www/src/website/content/commercial-terms.md

 convenience during the committed term, and may be ended only in accordance with Section 6.4.1 at the conclusion of that term or under Sections 6.7 or 6.8.

 6.5 Dispute Resolution
-Any disputes related to renewals or pricing shall be resolved through good-faith negotiation in accordance with the dispute resolution provisions in Section 13 of this Agreement.
+Any disputes related to renewals or pricing shall be resolved through good-faith negotiation, failing which they shall be determined in accordance with the governing law and jurisdiction provisions in Section 13 of this Agreement.

 6.6 This Agreement shall continue until terminated in accordance with this Section 6.
 - For subscribers with a Quote, either party may terminate this Agreement upon 15 days' written notice in the event that Customer has no then-current subscription.